 - The left hand corner details the edition number and edition size (if applicable).
 For example, edition number 4 of 50 would read as 4/50.

 - In the middle, you would add the title.
 Again, this is only if applicable.
-Not all artists title their artwork so don’t feel this is necessary.
+Not all artists title their artwork.
+So it’s up to you, whether you decide to.

 - The right hand side is where the most important thing comes; the signature.
 Your signature is your brand, be creative and distinctive.
 We would highly suggest not using your day to day signature that you use for things such as banking.
 Make this signature different!
-For creative inspiration, take a look at this list of artist signatures.
+You could choose to just initial your prints, if you want a simple, unfussy look.

 When is comes to signing fine art prints, you need the right tool!
 We would suggest using a pencil on matt papers such as the Hahnemühle Museum Etching.
 Here at The Artists Print Room, we always recommend a mechanical pencil such as a Pentel P209 with a 2B lead.
 However, for other papers with a gloss coating such as the Canson Infinity Platine Fibre Rag, do not sign with a regular ball point pen or maker pen!
 It’s vital to use a pen which is archival and acid free in order to prevent any spoiling of your work.
-One excellent choice would be the Sakura Pigma Pens.
-Using such pens will ensure the ink doesn’t fade or discolour subsequently affecting your print.
+One excellent choice would be a pigment finaliser such as Sakura Pigma Pens.
+Using a pigment pen will ensure the ink doesn’t fade or discolour, subsequently affecting your print.

 Did you know that we are the only fine art printing company in the UK which has been accredited by Canson Infinity, Hahnemühle Fine Art, Epson Digigraphie, ILFORD and a member of the Fine Art Trade Guild?
 Also, why not sign up to our mailing list to keep up to date with news, products and future competitions at The Artists Print Room – just complete the form below.